uninstallio/android-sdk/README.md

 are using Eclipse then you could use the following steps if you are unfamiliar with the process of adding jar files.

 1. Select your project
+2. Copy all the jar file from jars directory and paste it into libs directory of your project
-2. Right Click -> Select Properties
+3. Right Click -> Select Properties
-3. Choose Java Build Path
+4. Choose Java Build Path
-4. Select libraries tab
+5. Select libraries tab
-5. Choose Add JARS and browse to the jars directory in cloned/unzipped files.
+6. Choose Add JARS and browse to the jars directory in cloned/unzipped files.
 Select all the jars one by one.
-6. Add "notiphi_app_token" and  notiphi_app_secret provided by us, in string.xml file inside res->values directory of your android project
+7. Add "notiphi_app_token" and  notiphi_app_secret provided by us, in string.xml file inside res->values directory of your android project
-7. Copy notiphi_notification_icon.png from each directory in Drawables and paste it into respective each drawable directory of your android project
+8. Copy notiphi_notification_icon.png from each directory in Drawables and paste it into respective each drawable directory of your android project

 ####Manifest file